-The Scheme operated a single benefit structure, final salary with a 1/60th accrual rate, to 31 March 2007.
-From April 2007 there are three benefit structures available, namely:
+The Scheme operated a single benefit structure, final salary with a 1/60th accrual rate, until 31 March 2007.
+From April 2007 three benefit structures have been available, namely:

 Final salary with a 1/60th accrual rate.
 Final salary with a 1/70th accrual rate.

 Career average revalued earnings with a 1/60th accrual rate.

-From April 2010 there are a further two benefit structures available, namely:
+From April 2010 a further two benefit structures available, namely:

 Final salary with a 1/80th accrual rate.

 Career average revalued earnings with a 1/80th accrual rate